-- Not Himself: Averted; everyone taken over by the eggs acts normal, until they start hitting people with blunt objects.
+- Not Himself: Averted; there's no sign that Willow and Cordelia have been taken over by the eggs until they start hitting their friends with blunt objects.

 - One Dialogue, Two Conversations: Cordelia and Xander using Teen Health class as a chance to snark at each other.

 - Orifice Invasion: Buffy's egg sticks its tentacles in her ears and eyes.
 Gnyaah!